CompactMods/CompactMachines/README.md

 State of the mod
 ================

-It is experimental and might screw your worlds, though it is unlikely.
+It is still in beta and might screw your worlds, though it is unlikely.
 I might also add some world breaking stuff later on, but you will be warned if that should happen.
 Also unlikely though.
-This mod is in a very very early stage and I expect a few bugs here and there, feedback is much appreciated on the GitHub issue tracker.
+This mod is in an early stage and I expect a few bugs here and there, feedback is much appreciated on the GitHub issue tracker.
 As are pull requests obviously :)

-For now this mod is feature complete and I do not really plan on adding more stuff.
-But I might be adding some machinery you need to use to be able to craft these rooms.
-Just being able to craft these things directly seems like a bit of a waste.
-Textures/Names might get an overhaul soon.

 Blocks and Items